mimikgit/mSuperdrive/README.md

-# Objectives
+# mSuperdrive

-This example covers how to install and deploy the mSuperdrive microservice to the edgeSDK runtime.
+This instruction covers how to install and deploy the mSuperdrive microservice to the edgeSDK runtime.
 The mimik team created this microservice for mimik access to enable device clustering among edge devices.
 These are the main functionalities:

 1. Provide Local and Global Device Discovery.